JohnSnowLabs/johnsnowlabs/docs/_posts/Ahmetemintek/2024-04-17-sbiobertresolve_umls_findings_en.md

 ## Description

 This model maps clinical entities and concepts to 4 major categories of UMLS CUI codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings.
-It has a faster load time, with a speedup of about 6X when compared to previous versions.
-Also, the load process now is more memory friendly meaning that the maximum memory required during load time is smaller, reducing the chances of OOM exceptions, and thus relaxing hardware requirements.

-This model returns CUI (concept unique identifier) codes from clinical findings for the 2023AB release of the Unified Medical Language System® (UMLS) Knowledge Sources: https://www.nlm.nih.gov/research/umls/index.html

 ## Predicted Entities